 Apart from their location in the far north of England, there is no obvious connection between Cumbria’s Lanercost Priory and the nearby Hadrian’s Wall.
 After all, Lanercost Priory was not built until the 12th century, long after the Romans had left Britain and their wall had started to crumble.
 But the Priory appears on all the maps of “Hadrian’s Wall Country”, and I had caught a glimpse of it nestling among the trees while hiking the Hadrian’s Wall Path.
 So I was keen to go back and see it properly.
-And it wasn’t long before we realised how much it had in common with the Roman wall.
+And it wasn’t long before I realised how much it had in common with the Roman wall.

 Stone From Hadrian’s Wall